psychemedia/storytelling-notes/llewelyn_and_gelert.md

 The legend of Gellert has been finely versified by Mr Spencer when UeweUyn had slain the faithful dog and immediately after discovered his child unhurt —

 Ah, what was then Llewellyn's pain?
-For now the truth waa clear:
+For now the truth was clear:
 The gallant hound the wolf had slain.
 To save Llewellyn's heir.